 Projects

-Recent and future work is on these projects.
+Current and recent work is on these projects.

 Foucault

-The Early Foucault was published in June 2021.
-It looks at the period from the late 1940s until History of Madness in 1961.
-Foucault’s Last Decade was published in April 2016 and Foucault: The Birth of Power in January 2017, all by Polity Press.
-You can read more about the books on a dedicated page here, which has part of the proposals, links to updates on their writing, some recordings of talks and links to interviews and discussions.
+You can read more about the books on a dedicated page here, which has part of the proposals, links to updates on the book’s research and writing, some recordings of talks and links to interviews and discussions.

 A side project on Georges Canguilhem led to a book in Polity’s Key Contemporary Thinkers series, published in early 2019 (more details here).